Disturbance halts Wiz Khalifa concert in Indiana, 3 injured

 Three people reported minor injuries and were taken to hospitals for treatment after concertgoers “self-evacuated” the amphitheater, where all exits were opened in accordance with the venue’s emergency procedures, police said.

-In a parking lot outside, some audience members were making cellphone calls as others wept and held each other, the newspaper reported.
+In a parking lot outside, some audience members were making phone calls as others wept and held each other, the newspaper reported.

-A message seeking comment from Live Nation, the concert promotion company that owns and operates Ruoff, was left Saturday by The Associated Press.
+Live Nation, the concert promotion company that owns and operates Ruoff, released a statement Saturday thanking “staff and local authorities for acting quickly to support everyone in attendance.”

-Police did not immediately reply to a message seeking details on the nature of Friday’s disturbance.
+Police did not immediately reply to a message seeking details on the nature of the disturbance.